An overview of the Insured Nomads Travel Medical Insurance

 Ashley called in to Good Neighbor Insurance yesterday, here in Gilbert Arizona, and asked one of our international insurance agents about our Insured Nomads travel medical insurance for her 8-month trip to Japan, China, and South Korea.

 Question one – Do I need to have an address outside the U.S. when I am traveling, Ashley asked our international insurance agent.
 I will be hopping to different areas of Japan, China, and South Korea, and I won’t have a permanent overseas address.
-As a digital nomad, I rely on technology to help me keep in touch and am hoping Insured Nomads travel medical insurance can accommodate me.
+As a digital nomad, I rely on technology to help me keep in touch and am hoping Insured Nomads travel insurance can accommodate me.

 Answer – Yes, said Tracy, one of our international insurance agents answered.
-You do not need an overseas address to apply and be accepted on your Insured Nomads travel medical insurance.
+You do not need an overseas address to apply and be accepted on your Insured Nomads travel health insurance.
 All we will need is your home country mailing address.

 Sounds great, Ashley said.
 I have a few more questions though.